ChrstphrHll/npc_gen/students/Aryana Ahrendue.md

 ### Description
 - Dragonborn Barbarian from Draconia
 - 1st year Protection student in Alderden
-- short spines, Brown eyes, and white skin
+- 5 curled horns, Brown eyes, and white skin
 - Is Youthful and Money-minded, and has Connection as their ideal

 ### Organizations